franmontiel/LocaleChanger/README.md

 ### Advanced usage
 The default behavior of the library can be changed providing a `MatchingAlgorithm` and a `LocalePreference`
 * The `MatchingAlgorithm` is used when the library is initialized and when the Locale is changed to find a match between your supported Locales and the system Locales.
 One of those matching Locales will be set by the library.
 There are two classes that implements this interface:
-  * `LanguageMatchingAlgorithm` will match the first two Locales with the same Language.
+  * `LanguageMatchingAlgorithm` will match the first two Locales with the same language.
 This is the default algorithm used if no one is defined.
   * `ClosestMatchingAlgorithm` will match the two Locales with most attributes in common (language, country and variation).

 * The `LocalePreference` is used to select witch one of the two matching Locales will be set.
 The default behaviour is to prefer a supported locales uf no preference is provided.